TerriaJS/terriajs/doc/contributing/development-environment.md

 ## TerriaMap Gulp Tasks

-Run any of these tasks with `npm run gulp <task name>` from within the TerriaMap directory:
+Run any of these tasks with `yarn gulp <task name>` from within the TerriaMap directory:

 * default - Invoked by running gulp without any arguments, this task invokes the `build` and `lint` tasks.
 * `build` - Builds a non-minified version of TerriaMap, TerriaJS, Cesium, and all other dependencies, together in one JS file (called `wwwroot/build/TerriaMap.js`).
 Only the parts of TerriaJS and Cesium that we use (directly or indirectly) are pulled in.
 Web Workers, CSS, and other resources are also built by this task.
 This task may take 10 seconds or more, which is the main reason for the next task.